 Underfloor heating mats vs loose cable kits

-Whereas a mat system’s output wattage is determined by the power of the cable per m2, loose cable kits have an output wattage determined by the spacing between the cables.
+- Loose cable kits have an output wattage determined by the spacing between the cables.

-Other key considerations are that the 150 watt and 200 watt mats have the same cable spacing, but the 200 watt mat will have a cable with more power.
+Other key considerations are that the 150-watt and 200-watt mats have the same cable spacing, but the 200-watt mat will have a cable with more power.
 For loose cable kits, minimum and maximum spacing is important to prevent hot and cold spots.

 Measuring methods for underfloor heating installation